 The template starts with a verbal overview of the external systems and a graphical overview in form of a context diagram.
-It is similar to the context diagram in section A1, but will usually contain more details, for instance the system codes F1, F2 . . .
+It is similar to the context diagram in section A1, but will usually contain more details.

 Show the system to be delivered as a box with double-line borders.
 Show the integrations to be performed by the supplier as double-line arrows.
 Let the arrows point in the direction data move.
 Label each arrow to indicate the data that flow.